q19316/Pytorch-Attention-RNN-for-SVHN/README.md

 ### Convert digitStruct.mat to JSON
 After extracting downloaded *.tar.gz files, you can find `digitStruct.mat` in each folder.
-The digitStruct.mat stores all of the annotation infomations of the images.
+The digitStruct.mat stores all of the annotation infomation of the images.
 However accessing *.mat files can be slow and inefficient, so we would like convert the digitStruct.mat files to individual json files.

 Modify the parameter `ROOT` in `prepare_data.py` to where contains the data (`train/`, `extra/`, `test/`), and run: